TimEvink/iv-breeding-emerald/README.md

 thus assumes that you work with parent A having 31 IVs in Hp and Atk, and parent B having 31 IVs in Atk and Spe.
 The corresponding probability is then the probability of hatching a Pokémon with 31 IVs in Hp, Atk and Spe coming from this parent pair.

-Now say you want to breed a Beldum with 31 IVs in 4 stats from a Beldum with 31 IVs in 3 of the 4 stats and a ditto with 31 IVs in 2 of the 4.
-You'd set the number of missing stat options to 1 and 2 (or 2 and 1), respectively, since in that setup the Beldum parent will have 1 missing stat (4 - 3 = 1), while the Ditto will have 2 missing stats (4 - 2 = 2).
+Now say you want to breed a Beldum with 31 IVs in 4 stats from:

+- Parent A: a Beldum with 31 IVs in 3 of the 4.
+- Parent B: a Ditto with 31 IVs in 2 of the 4.

+You'd then set the number of missing stat options to 1 for parent A, and 2 for parent B, since in that setup parent A will have $$1 = 4 - 3$$ missing stat, while parent B will have $$2 = 4 - 2$$ missing stats.
-## Notes

-The probability calculation assumes you have a particular IV value for each selected stat in mind, which will likely be 31.
-It then assumes that every such stat, when present at some parent, has that same IV value in the parent.
-This also means that if for example you want some stat at 30 IVs for Hidden Power reasons, then the calculations are still valid as long as *every* occurrence of that stat in the parent stats has 30 IVs.

 ## Probability calculations

-The probability calculations are performed by the function probability in src/probabilitycalcs.ts.
+The probability calculations are performed by the function ```probability``` in ```src/probabilitycalcs.ts```.
 In this section an explanation is given on why this function actually ends up with the correct probabilities.

 The IV inheritance in Pokémon Emerald works by following consecutive steps: